'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 Everything about the process had the form and taste of a 'gift'.

-We entered the goshala though old worn wooden doors that opened directly onto a stone paved alleyway about 6 feet wide.
+We entered the goshala though old worn wooden doors that opened directly

-As we stepped in, we found ourselves in a cobblestone courtyard, filled with cows, buffalo and people.
+As we stepped in, we found ourselves in a cobblestone courtyard,

 I believe they were expecting us.